koukarin/Proof-of-Commitment-Protocol/README.md

 We will allocate this rewards monthly and on the basis of a virality score of each content creator.

-We will share 5000 ErgOne every month and we will divide this amount by 2 every two years.
-So, halving happens every two years.
-December 2022: 5000 ErgOne shared per month and per platform December 2024: 2500 ErgOne shared per month and per platform December 2026: 1250 ErgOne shared per month and per platform … until there’s no more ErgOne to distribute.
+The first year, we share 5000 ErgOne every month and every year, this amount will be divided by 2.
+So, it's a yearly halving.
+December 2022: 5000 ErgOne shared per month.
+December 2023: 2500 ErgOne shared per month.
+December 2024: 1250 ErgOne shared per month… until there’s no more ErgOne to distribute.

 The rewards will be directly linked to the virality score.